hakimifr/realmeUI-debloater/README.md

   4. Connect the phone to the pc.
   5. Launch cmd and enter these command one by one:
      `cd \platform-tools`
      `adb devices` (check your phone, there should be a prompt asking you to grant USB debugging.
-Tick always allow and press allow.)
+Tick always allow and press allow).
   6. Enter in `adb devices` again to check if your device is authorised.
 If you see `SERIAL_NUMBER    DEVICE` on cmd, congratulations, you've done the setup properly.

 - Executing the script: